Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 - `FlowSensorConfig.max_flow_rate = float` Defines the maximum rated flow rate of the flow sensor in liters per minute.
 When the dispensation flow rate surpasses this value, a warning will be sent to [`WARNING_TOPIC_`](#auto-config).

 - `FlowSensorConfig.min_flow_rate = float` Defines the minimum rated flow rate of the flow sensor in liters per minute.
 When the dispensation flow rate goes below this value, a warning will be sent to [`WARNING_TOPIC_`](#auto-config).
 If the active water supply is the tank, a flow rate below this value, combined with a current dispense duration greater than `TankConfig.tank_timeout`, will result in the dispensation either shutting off or switching to the source, depending on [`USING_SOURCE_`](#auto-config).

+- `FlowSensorConfig.calibration_timeout = int` Defines the duration of time, in seconds, after which the flow sensor calibration process will be ended if no dispensation requests or measurments are made.

+- `FlowSensorConfig.calibration_max_volume = float` Defines the maximum volume, in liters, to allow to be dispensed at a time during the flow sensor calibration process.

 - `PressureSensorConfig.report_mode = int` When reporting values related the pressure in the tank, define which values to report.
     - `1` Pressure in hectopascals.